Aidan4478D/ECE467/notes/quiz3_notes.md

 ### predicted questions:
 - what is attention related to? (as in what are the parameters for calculating it)
+    - related to queries, keys, and values - all of these are vectors and at least the queries and keys have the same dimension d(k)
+    - queries and keys are the things being compared
+    - the values are the things being combined based on the results of the comparisons
 - how is multi-head attention different from normal? why do we use it?
+    - attention mechanisms typically learn to focus on one aspect of the input
+    - but for NLP tasks there's various aspects of the input that we need to pay attention to for different reasons
+    - use multi-head attention
+        - first queries, keys, and values are linearly projected using learned mappings
+        - next, attention is applied in parallel to each result
+        - outputs of the various attention mechanisms are then concatenated and again projected
+    - pretty much consists of several dot-product attention layers running in parallel
 - why are positional encodings important? what do they tell us and why is it okay if they're only added to the input?
+    - without these, there is no way for a transfoormer to make use of the order of the input
+    - therefore, it's necessary to inject some information about the relative or absolute position of the tokens in the sequence
 - how does BERT differ from ELMo?
+    - based on transformers, not LSTMs (as ELMo was) to produce contextual embeddings
 - what is BERT's first training objective
     - involves randomly masking some tokens and then system tries to predict them based on their context
 - what is BERT's second pre-training objective/task